Powering the Energy Sector

 PC Edutech was acquired by Holker IT in July 2020.
 Here, Technical Manager James Went explains how we helped clients provide remote teaching and tells us which of the new practices he thinks will remain.

-DURING LOCKDOWN, HOW DID PC EDUTECH HELP ITS CLIENTS COPE WITH THE SWITCH TO MASS HOME SCHOOLING?
+DURING LOCKDOWN, HOW DID WE HELP OUR CLIENTS COPE WITH THE SWITCH TO MASS HOME SCHOOLING?

 This was mainly a case of getting people to use Office 365 Services, like MS Teams and Sharepoint.
 We worked with each school to set up remote access via the teachers’ devices using, for example, a secure VPN or Remote App.
 The schools also have some third-party tools, that we sometimes help with.

 WHAT PRACTICES WILL STILL REMAIN, WHEN THE SCHOOLS GET BACK TO NORMAL?

 The Remote App and the VPN will stay in place, as some teachers work from home anyway for class plans etc. The use of MS Teams and video apps will reduce, but there is more potential now for revision, homework and communication between the student and the teacher, as they now have the technology to use remote working to their advantage.

 PLEASE COULD YOU OUTLINE THE PROBLEMS FACED AS LOCKDOWN HIT?

 A lot of the schools didn’t have a remote access functionality, because schools are on a tight budget, and prior to lockdown this wasn’t a priority.
 But, overnight, it suddenly became a massive priority!

 Our field engineers had to go out to almost all the schools and set up the remote working environment.
 Sometimes we could work with the existing equipment in place and there wasn’t much to change, other clients needed an upgrade.
 All of it was bespoke work, recommended by our field engineers.